philquist/claude-code-tips/README.md

 I wanted to specifically create a separate tip for this because it's been really amazing for me.
 Whenever there are GitHub Actions CI failures, I just give it to Claude Code and say "dig into this issue, try to find the root cause."
 Sometimes it gives you surface level answers, but if you just keep asking - was it caused by a particular commit, a particular PR, or is it a flaky issue? - it really helps you dig into these nasty issues that are hard to dig into by hand.
 You would need to wade through a bunch of logs and that would be super painful to do manually, but Claude Code is able to handle a lot of that.

+I've packaged this workflow as a `/gha` slash command - just run `/gha <url>` with any GitHub Actions URL and it will automatically investigate the failure, check for flakiness, identify breaking commits, and suggest fixes.
+You can find it in the [commands folder](commands/gha.md).

 Once you identify what the particular problem was, you can just create a draft PR and go through some of the tips I mentioned earlier - check the output, make sure it looks good, let it verify its own outputs, and then turn it into a real PR to actually fix the issue.
 It's been working really well for me personally.

 ## Tip 29: Keep CLAUDE.md simple and concise